 Glyph caching was extended to the Windows binary driver for

-and also the rendering speed of the rotated text in GDI.
-Previously, it
+OpenGL and also the rendering speed of the rotated text in GDI.

-simultaneous use of a transparent color defined by
+Added support for simultaneous use of a transparent color defined

-the image object and GIF transparent color; previously, only one or
+by the image object and GIF transparent color; previously, only

-another was supported, but not both.
-On Windows, in the C/C++ or
+one or another was supported, but not both.
+On Windows, in the

-ActiveX environment, this feature is supported only with the OpenGL
+C/C++ or ActiveX environment, this feature is supported only with

 The run-time size of fixed-scale top-level viewports is now set to be the same as their size in the Graphics Builder at design time, unless the size is explicitly set by a program.
 For resizable viewports, the default run-time size depends on the size of the screen they are displayed in.